A green checkered seersucker fabric is perfect for a summer shirt

-How Are Checkered Patterns Created?
+Creating Checkered Patterns

 Weaving

-The process for weaving tartan fabrics has remained virtually unchanged throughout the centuries.
-It is a painstaking process that demands a high level of attention to detail – trust me, I have attempted to weave my own on a rigid heddle loom, and have never managed anything like the traditional plaids!
-Let me run you through an overview of the weaving process!
+It is a painstaking process and it demands a high level of attention to detail – trust me, I have attempted to weave my own on a rigid heddle loom, and have never managed anything like the traditional plaids!
+Let me run you through an overview of the weaving process.

 The first step is to create a design for your checkered pattern.
 This can be done on paper or digitally.